-One theory says that a large factor human encephalization is from having a large musculature.
+One theory says that a large factor for human brain growth is from having a larger musculature: lots of brain space controls the physical body.
 And that the Cro-Magnon ancestors had much more muscles than modern humans did–they lived in a rough and tumble world.
-Which is why, 20,000-30,000 years ago, the Cro-Magnons also had brain sizes larger than modern humans.
-That doesn’t necessarily mean that Cro-Magnons were smarter.
-Now, we know that the evolution of the pre-frontal cortex is strongly responsible for what we often think of as “intelligence”.
-In addition, some genetic studies have suggested that even as the brain was shrinking in size, the brain developed more interesting structures and neurotransmitter systems that made the brain “more efficient”.
-That’s one theory.
+So, the thinking goes, 20,000-30,000 years ago, the Cro-Magnons also needed brain sizes larger than modern humans.

+But that doesn’t necessarily mean that Cro-Magnons were smarter.
+Today, we know that the evolution of the pre-frontal cortex controls what we often think of as “intelligence”.
+In addition, some genetic studies suggest that even as the brain shrank in size, the human brain developed more interesting structures and neurotransmitter systems that made the brain “more efficient”.

-As populations grew larger, brain sizes grew smaller–as more activities were offloaded to the human collective.
+As populations grew larger, brain sizes grew smaller–as more activities were off-loaded to the human collective.
 Likewise, as humans became more sedentary, aggressive qualities in human beings may have caused a corresponding decrease in grey matter.
 This is because the simplest way for natural selection to affect aggression is to select for people whose brains develop more slowly.

-What we can say is that it’s wrong to think that modern humans have had the largest brains.
+We can say modern humans do not possess the largest brains.
 Why?
-So far, we’re all Not Sure.
+So far, we’re all “Not Sure”.